Lanilen/GBS-PreProcess/README.md

 cutadapt job for each pair of files with the right barcodes prepared for trimming and with the Illumina universal adapter.

-verify_chimeras: This program takes the output of the previous job and looks for reads with multiple consecutive cutsites. run the script with no parameters to get the help on what the software expects, but basically it wants:
+**verify_chimeras.pl**: This program takes the output of the previous job and looks for reads with multiple consecutive cutsites. run the script with no parameters to get the help on what the software expects, but basically it wants:

-**verify_chimeras.pl** reads1 reads2 cutsite cutsite_remnant output_directory
+verify_chimeras.pl reads1 reads2 cutsite cutsite_remnant output_directory

 The first two parameters (reads1 and reads2) are self-explanatory, the Illumina reads coming out of the trimming.

-The cutsite is the **remnant** of the enzyme cut site, and takes the form of a regular expression.
+The first cutsite is the full **cutsite**, not the **remnant** of the enzyme cut site, and for the sake of making things easier, it takes the form of a perl type regular expression.
 So, for example, ApeKI is GC\[AT\]GC and **not** GCWGC.
-The same goes for the remnant, it'll be C\{AT\}GC.
+The same goes for the remnant, it'll be C\[AT\]GC.
 The software will look for cut sites in a single read, and remove anything other than the first valid fragment.
 If there are no cut sites, the reads are considered valid pairs and output separately.
 If there are cutsites, the read is a chimera and it's written as such, with the two ends written as single files because